LSUESL/SeaDAS-Tools/README.md

 The program expects a gzipped tarball, as downloaded from the Glovis/developmentseed sites, and will upack it, rename the various files to the old "SCENE_ID" format, and rewrite the "MTL.txt" metadata file to utilize the old file naming scheme, and remove the new metadata lines used in Collection 1 files.

-The program leaves the downloaded gzipped tarball intact.
+The program leaves the downloaded gzipped tarball intact.g

 ```